 Dallas, TX — Genevive Dawes, 21, had harmed no one and committed no crime when multiple Dallas police officers surrounded her and her husband as they slept in their new car.
 However, because a trigger happy cop was on the scene that night, Dawes and the unborn child in her belly were executed.
-Now, the cop who opened fire on this pregnant mother of two is headed to trial.

 On that fateful night in January of 2017, Dawes and her common law husband Virgilio Rosales had just purchased a car and decided to go to sleep in a parking lot.
 This couple who was expecting their third child, unwittingly purchased the car without knowing it had been reported stolen which led to the overwhelmingly violent response from police.